 Patients can expect the face to be bruised and swollen.
 The swelling tends to reach its peak at 3-4 days after surgery, so be patient and kind to yourself as your body heals.
 Depending on how many procedures you had done, you may be swollen anywhere from 1-4 weeks.
 While your final results may take up to 6 months, you should notice an improvement after a few week.

-To find out more about a facelift with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at any of our three Austin locations: Lakeway, Round Rock or West Lake Hills.
+To find out more about a facelift with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at one of our Austin locations, Round Rock or West Lake Hills.